Josh Roenicke: Colorado Rockies

 On June 2, 2011, Roenicke was claimed off waivers by the Colorado Rockies and was optioned to Triple-A Colorado Springs.

-In 2 seasons with the Rockies, Roenicke went 4-2 with a 3.33 ERA in 82 games, most of them coming in 2012.
+In 2 seasons with the Rockies, Roenicke went 4–2 with a 3.33 ERA in 82 games, most of them coming in 2012.

 Minnesota Twins

 The Minnesota Twins claimed him off waivers on November 2, 2012.
 He was outrighted to the Triple-A Rochester Red Wings on October 2, 2013.

 Washington Nationals

 Roenicke signed a minor league contract (including a spring training invitation) with the Washington Nationals on February 14, 2014.
 After pitching in 23 games for the team's Triple-A affiliate Syracuse Chiefs, he was released on August 4, 2014.

 Colorado Rockies

 Roenicke signed a minor league deal with the Colorado Rockies on August 12, 2014.
 He pitched in 6 games for their Triple-A affiliate.

 Milwaukee Brewers

-Roenicke signed a minor league with the Brewers on February 12.
-He was 7-12 with a 6.15 ERA for their Triple-A affiliate.
+Roenicke signed a minor league contract with the Milwaukee Brewers on February 12, 2015.
+He was 7–12 with a 6.15 ERA for the Triple–A Colorado Springs SkySox.